Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Validation of Beamforming Technique

 \section{Validation of Beamforming Technique}

 We also performed a simple validation measurement of the beamforming technique in the anechoic chamber.
 We used a system configuration shown in the schematic in Figure~\ref{fig:anechoicSchematic}.
-The configuration was identical to the system described in Section~\ref{sec:thermalNoise}, except for the following differences: after the second bias tee, we split the signal from each antenna channel and combined one branch of the signal from each channel to form a single beam that corresponds to zero time delay between the channels.
-This is a beam broadside to the antennas, at the highest-gain angle of each antenna.
+The configuration was identical to the system described in Section~\ref{sec:thermalNoise}, except for the following difference: after the second bias tee, we split the signal from each antenna channel and combined one branch of the signal from each channel to form a single beam that corresponds to zero time delay between the channels.
+This is shown with the dashed line in Figure~\ref{fig:anechoicSchematic}.
+This beam is broadside to the antennas, at the highest-gain angle of each antenna.
 For this measurement, we used the broadband dipole antennas that we developed (see Section~\ref{sec:antennas}).

 We sent broadband, impulsive signals to the two receiving antennas from an identical transmitting antenna that was 4~m away inside the anechoic chamber, and was positioned broadside to the receivers for maximum transmission strength in the direction of the formed beam.
-The signals are generated using an Avtech AVP-AV-1S-C-P pulse generator, and are filtered before transmission with a Mini-Circuits NHP 200 and an NLP 450 filter.
+A layout of the antennas inside the chamber for this transmission measurement is shown in Figure~\ref{fig:antennaLayout}.
+The signals are generated using an Avtech AVP-AV-1S-C-P pulse generator, and are filtered before transmission with a Mini-Circuits NHP-200 and an NLP-450 filter.

 Figure~\ref{fig:beamAnechoic} shows the results of the measurement.
 The left-hand panel shows the impulsive signal received in the two independent antenna channels, averaged over 500 events recorded on the oscilloscope.
 Each channel had a slightly different impulse response, dominated by differences between individual antennas.
 Each channel also had a slightly different gain and noise temperature, dominated by differences in the individual front-end low-noise amplifiers.
-The right-hand panel shows the beam that we formed in hardware, compared to the ideal beam that should be formed, calculated in analysis.
-Some difference is evident between the beam formed in hardware and the ideal version formed in analysis, presumably due to the additional splitters and combiner added to the system.
-The peak-to-peak voltages agree to within 15\%.
+The right-hand panel shows the beam that we formed in hardware, compared to the ideal beam that should be formed, calculated by summing the waveforms shown in the left-hand panel.
+Some difference is evident between the beam formed in hardware and the ideal version formed in analysis; the peak-to-peak voltages agree to within 15\%, and the difference is consistent with the additional loss expected from the splitters and combiners added to the system to create the hardware-formed beam.